PriyankaN22/Dashboard-Visualization/Lab 9/README.md

 ### Lab 9:
 #### Objective:
-Develop a visualizations that help recruiters(redesign of visualization developed as part of lab 6)
+Develop a visualizations on SCU MSIS program that helps recruiters(redesign of visualization developed as part of lab 6)

 #### Critique on Lab 6:
 •	The visualization has lot of chart junk.
 There are some unnecessary items which are not required to fulfill the objective